 Top Goalscorer Market

 League betting does not always have to directly involve the teams competing.
-Many punters capitalise on their knowledge of individual players for a profit.
+Many punters capitalise on their knowledge of individual players.
 The most popular market in that regard is the Top Goalscorer Market.

 This market is sometimes called the Golden Boot winner or variations of that name subject to the individual competition, but it always involves betting on which player will score the most goals during a season.
 Betting on proven goalscorers in the league in question is a solid strategy but exciting transfers over the summer can have a big impact on Top Goalscorer betting.
 It’s also important to consider the team a player is playing for.
 The best strikers in the world would find it difficult to score enough goals to win this market in a team battling against relegation, although very occasionally a player from a struggling team might just offer odds big enough to make them decent value.

 Each way betting can be a very good way to approach the Top Goalscorer Market, especially in leagues when there are a small handful of players with a genuine chance of winning the golden boot.
-This brings in the potential for some profit from outsiders who have an impressive goalscoring campaign.
+This brings in the potential for a net win from outsiders who have an impressive goalscoring campaign.